androbomb/ganX/README.md

     _num_of_counts  (int)   :   Final XRF histogram number of pixel counts.
 Defaults to 400.

     _lambda         (int)   :    XRF Pixel Noise lambda - TBUsed

+    generation_threshold    (float)   : Threshold for distance in XRF generation.
+Has to be in (0, 1) range, where 0 is every pigments and 1 possibily zero.
+Defaults to 0.2.

     _list_of_rgbs               (np.array | None)   :   Results of the Iterative KNN on RGB; list of RGB clusters